newmancodes/advent-of-code-2025/README.md

 ## The Puzzles

 Each day for the first 12 days of December 2025, a new puzzle will be released.
-As I attempt them I shall record how many stars I've gotten.
+As I attempt them, I shall record how many stars I've gotten.

 - ☆ Puzzle element unsolved
 - ⭐ Puzzle element solved